supabase-community/supabase-ui-svelte/README.md

 const supabaseClient = createClient('<your supabase url>', '<your supabase key>')
 ```

-Add the component anywhere on you page:
+Add the component anywhere on your page:

 ```js
 <Auth {supabaseClient}/>